rubenhoenle/gigacube/README.md

 ## Gradle (Gigacuberer)

+> IMPORTANT: I consider this project feature complete.
+It is not maintained.

 All high business value projects need a gradle project.
 That's why you can use the following gradle commands for this project:

 ```bash